Coding & Robotics at Baker

 Students at EM Baker have a variety of opportunities to engage in computer programming through hands-on experiences.
 Students learn coding and computational problem solving strategies while programming robots.
 In addition, students are introduced to software programs that help kids refine their design, logic, and problem-solving abilities.
 Below are just a few examples of coding opportunities for students.

 Dash & Dot Robots: All students in kindergarten through fifth grade learn fundamental coding concepts while completing programming challenges for Dash and Dot.

 Edison Robots: Drag and drop EdBlocks programming language is used to program our Edison robots.

-Lego Robots: Students working with Mrs. Sullivan in Science build and program WeDo robots to investigate, explore and discover science concepts.
+Lego Robots: Students build and program WeDo robots to investigate, explore and discover science concepts.
 Upper elementary students program EV3 robots and NXTs in challenges that promote STEM learning and design thinking.

 Code & Go: Students build mazes and then use coding cards to create step-by-step paths for Colby, the Programmable Robot Mouse.